Syd Lexia's First Law of Pop Culture: If it was popular between 1975 and 1995, then there is a board game based on it.

 - Doctor Who has a Monopoly version, with Matt Smith's face on it.
 Considering the Doctor a) doesn't know how much a sack full of pound notes is worth, and b) opposes all forms of tyranny (even economic, as demonstrated in The Sun Makers), Monopoly is perhaps not the best property for the Doctor Who brand.

 - Risk is also becoming a victim of this.
 One example was the Transformers version, with Earth replaced by Cybertron.
-Wikipedia lists other versions, such as Lord of the Rings, Star Wars and Narnia.
+Wikipedia lists other versions, such as The Lord of the Rings, Star Wars and Narnia.
+Now there's even a Metal Gear Risk.
+Not half-bad, though.

 - There was a boardgame based on Capcom's Street Fighter II.
-The less said about that the better.
+The outcome of the battles was fully dependent on dice rolls, and the diverse cast of characters all played exactly the same.

 - Saved by the Bell: the boardgame.
 You win by scoring the most points.
 How do you score points?
 By scoring with Zack or Slater.
 Yeah... it's a dating game for girls.